By James Ronksley

 I doubt I am the only one with tales to tell of HR mishaps caused by endless reams of paperwork and archaic filing systems.
 Over the years things have improved (thankfully) to a point where the once imaginary world of automated, integrated systems where data is only entered once, really do exist.

 Today, fully integrated HR systems are available which transform the way we work; Time and attendance data entered by managers on the shop floor or warehouse immediately populates information in the Payroll department, and a successful applicant is instantly onboarded as an employee with their data automatically uploaded from the interview process, populating records that are vital for career development, payroll and general day to day management and employee communications.
 While it is clear there are significant efficiency benefits to be gained from connected HR software, how else do organisations benefit?
-Here are our top 5 reasons why you should opt for a unified HR system over multiple software providers:
+Here are our top 5 reasons why you should opt for a unified HR solutions over multiple software providers:

 1. Improved employee engagement